Pieter de Villiers (University of Pretoria)

 Allan De Freitas is a senior lecturer at the Department of Electrical, Electronic and Computer Engineering at the University of Pretoria, South Africa.
 He received a Ph.D. degree in the Automatic Control and Systems Engineering department at the University of Sheffield, United Kingdom.
 He first attend the International Conference on Information Fusion in 2012.
 He has presented research at the conference for 5 consecutive years, and held the role of session chair.
 His principal scientific interests are in the areas of signal processing in object tracking, advanced sensor networks, and image processing.

-Richard Focke is a senior engineer at the Council for Scientific and Industrial Research (CSIR), Pretoria, South Africa.
+Richard Focke is a signal processing senior engineer at Saab, and until 2018 was a senior engineer at the Council for Scientific and Industrial Research (CSIR), Pretoria, South Africa.
 He holds a PhD in Computer Engineering from the University of Cape Town, 2015 with a thesis titled: “Investigating the Use of Interval Algebra to Schedule Mechanically Steered Multistatic Radars”.
 His other qualifications include a B.Eng (Hons) Computer Engineering, University of Pretoria 2005 and a B.Eng Computer Engineering, University of Pretoria 2003.
 He is a member of the IEEE.
 He has five years experience on implementing software solutions for EMV payment systems in the South African banking sector and ten years working experience at the CSIR DPSS on implementing Xilinx FPGA firmware and embedded software for radar signal processing.
 In addition he has five years systems engineering experience at CSIR DPSS on radar subsystems.
 He has a general interest in information fusion and in particular sensor scheduling, and has contributed papers to Fusion conferences.

 Jacques van Wyk (University of Pretoria)